OS2sandbox/os2skole-PoC/docs/Supplier_capabilities.md

-# Required capabilities for suppliers
+# Supplier Capability Assessment
-_Suppliers must have the following capabilities to be considered for the project_
+_Suppliers must have the following capabilities to be relevant as participants in the project_
 - **Technical Capabilities**: Suppliers should have the technical expertise and resources to meet the project requirements.
 This includes:
 Proficiency in relevant technologies: